citation-file-format/citation-file-format/README.md

 # Citation File Format (CFF)

-## Format specifications for `CITATION` files. `CITATION` files provide citation metadata for (research/scientific) software.
+Format specifications for `CITATION` files. `CITATION` files provide citation metadata for (research/scientific) software.

-### This repository is the landing site for the format.
+### This repository is the landing site for CFF.
 Please use it to [submit issues](https://github.com/citation-file-format/citation-file-format/issues) concerning the format specifications!

 ---